Articles & Guides

 How to get kids excited about voting at any age

-“Parents might not think that kids would understand an election, but the idea of voting can be incorporated early on,” says Kei Kawashima-Ginsberg, director of the Center for Information and Research on Civic Learning and Engagement at Tufts University.
+“Parents might not think that kids would understand an election, but the idea of voting can be incorporated early on,” says Kei Kawashima-Ginsberg, director of the Center for Information and Research on Civic Learning and Engagement (CIRCLE) at Tufts University.
 “We say to start talking about voting young because young people aren’t always ready when they are 18.
 In general, they haven’t gotten a lot of civic education in school.”

 Pre-K and kindergarteners

-For Sophia Mikell, mom to a 5-year-old girl from New York City, voting is just part of her family’s everyday routine.
+For Sophia Mikell, parent to a 5-year-old from New York City, voting is just part of her family’s everyday routine.
 “We vote on mostly silly things,” she says.
-“It could be what we want for dinner or the structure of the day – do we clean first, play, then eat?”
+“It could be what we want for dinner or the structure of the day — do we clean first, play, then eat?”

 Mikell admits her own voting history only goes back to 2016, having previously missed the voting age cutoff then moving abroad.
 Yet voting has particular significance to her as the great-granddaughter of a refugee.
 “It’s imperative to me that my daughter understands the importance of collective action, civic action and critical engagement with power structures,” she says.
 “But I’m still learning [what to tell her] and figuring things out.”